-Economic capital risk appetites are also set for each risk type, calculated on the basis of the Solvency II balance sheet.
-The Company's position against risk appetite is monitored and reported to the Board on a regular basis.
+Board oversight of risk and risk management across the Company is maintained on a regular basis through the Risk Committee.
 The oversight of risk and risk management is supported by the Asset Liability Committee/ Operational Risk Committee (ALCO ORC), which focuses on business and financial risks and on operational and reputational risks.